Colourful Copenhagen

 Dragør

 Technically, Dragør is not a part of Copenhagen as it’s a town on the island of Amager (just 15 minutes drive from the airport).
-It’s very close to the city, and for visitors, the distinction hardly matters.

 We included Dragør on this list because of the old part of the town.

-It’s one of the best preserved cities in Denmark and the cobbled streets with narrow houses from the 1700s and 1800s are simply too lovely to be missed.
+It’s one of the best preserved cities in Denmark, and the cobbled streets with narrow houses from the 1700s and 1800s are simply too lovely to be missed.

 Map of the colourful houses in Copenhagen